 Rachel Connor has been with the charity for more than five years, starting in Helpline before joining the MoneyAware team in 2012.
 Rach enjoys travelling, video games and creative writing in her spare time (currently penning her first in a series of novels).
 She had a previous life as head writer on Cartoon Network’s Ed Edd n Eddy.
 She also writes comics for Regular Show and Adventure Time.

-Peer Lawther is a social media planner and doer for StepChange Debt Charity after working in online marketing for museums, video game companies and more.
+Peer Lawther leads the StepChange Debt Charity digital content team after working in online marketing for museums, video game companies and more.
 He’s walked to the top of every mountain and hill in the Lake District.
 Twice.

 Please exercise caution when posting comments and consider whether it crosses any moral or legal boundaries before pressing ‘submit’.